Starring-Colin Clive, Boris Karloff

 Reviewed October 22, 2018

-For those of us who treasure cinematic brilliance in films of the past need to look no further than Frankenstein (1931), a masterpiece in the horror genre.
+Those of us who treasure cinematic brilliance in films of the past need to look no further than Frankenstein (1931), a masterpiece in the horror genre.

 He convinces his assistant, Fritz (Dwight Frye), to steal a human brain from a former professor’s laboratory.
 Due to a clumsy mistake, Fritz must steal the brain of a criminal rather than a “normal” human being, the result being dire when Frankenstein’s monster is created.

 With a flattop, heavy eyelids, protruding neck terminals, and his hulking physique, he is a frightening figure, but with a yearning, childlike nature.
 The monster’s innocence makes him so tragic.

-How can it be the monster when he, unaware of his own strength, drowns a young child?
+How can it be the monster when he, unaware of his strength, drowns a young child?
 We root for the monster when he hangs the dastardly dwarf and we hate the town of peasants who seek revenge on the monster.

-He is the ruin of a monster who has feelings and a sadness to him.
-Frankenstein’s fiancee, Elizabeth (Mae Clark) is concerned for him, which adds a nurturing element to the dynamic.
+He is the ruin of a monster who has feelings and sadness in him.
+Frankenstein’s fiancée, Elizabeth (Mae Clark) is concerned for him, which adds a nurturing element to the dynamic.
 The intent is for the audience not to despise Frankenstein, but to be enthralled with his complexities.

 The famous line “It’s alive!” was paid tribute to in later years, but an equally spectacular horror film, Rosemary’s Baby (1968) when Rosemary feels her haunted baby kick.
 To say nothing of the tribute Mel Brook’s classic Young Frankenstein (1974) paid to the original.

 Given the film was made in 1931 the effects and lighting techniques are beyond impressive.
 The overall tone of the film is stylistic with a prevalent fairy-tale beauty unlike any films made at the time, save for perhaps Dracula, the 1931 horror-vampire masterpiece.